JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + not a license to be messy!  do not mix stuff that shouldn't be mixed!
     + if you're ignoring a lot of files, it's a bad sign (although admittedly some tools will require certain layouts that are not good choices)
     + remember, you commit .gitignore, so it should only be for things that other people have to worry about, too!
+    + edit it in Sublime merge, show "untracked files" change, and commit and push
 - he calls video 29 "Syncing Branches", and that's an important choice of words; git is not only about version control in one repository (which may have one or many contributors itself), but it's also about synchronizing changes among many repos
 - tracking remotes: most commonly, you're only tracking one remote and you never change it; but it can be done, if you want to (a) change from GitHub to Bitbucket, etc, or (b) grab changes from multiple sources (eg, multiple people who have forked a project)
 - remember git fetch to grab changes from remote if your client doesn't see them (more soon)